edmundgjj/edmundgjj.github.io/_portfolio/ixlproductdesign.md

 2. A new GUI to heighten sense of progression and motivation to continue practicing
 3. Consider using streak or token scoring for challenge zones.
 4. Allow students to download assignments for offline access on mobile and tablet.

-### Why did I choose to focus on this?

-As an online learning tool, our primary user are students and creating an immersive learning experience that consistently keeps students engaged is foremost for both business and product goals.

 ### 1. Include social proof and healthy competition features